How to Build a Fintech Product: Step-by-Step Guide

 Before reaching the scaling phase, every new business has to go through 4 main stages: prototyping, MVP, product/market fit, and business growth.

 Don’t roll out a product stuffed with features that your audience might not need.
 First of all, you have to validate your idea and test your assumptions.
-The best way to do this is to create a version with minimum features to learn more about your end-user’s needs.
-You can read more about MVP development in our Guide to MVP, MMP, MLP, MDP and MAP Startup Stages
+The best way to do this is to create a version with a minimum set of features to learn more about your end-users’ needs.
+You can read more about MVP development in our Guide to MVP, MMP, MLP, MDP, and MAP startup stages.

 • Gather feedback